 Whether you love, like, or loath the idea of teaching leadership, most, if not, all management courses and programs include one or more on the topic.
 This trend suggests two critical assumptions: (1) that we, management educators, truly understand leadership, and (2) that we can convert that understanding into meaningful lessons that will equip our students to become effective and ethical leaders.
-As much as all involved (i.e. instructors, students, administrators, and employers) would hope these assumptions valid, various experiences have left some of us with more questions than answers about how to teach leadership well.
-The objective of the proposed roundtable discussion, therefore, is for participants to share and integrate their experiences into actionable steps for delivering top quality leadership courses.
+As much as the students, administrators, and employers impacted would hope these assumptions valid, various experiences have left some of us with more questions than answers about how to teach leadership well.
+The objective of the proposed roundtable discussion, therefore, is for participants to share the traps that have undermined their experiences teaching leadership as well as the tricks they have learned for overcoming those pitfalls to create powerful learning experiences.